ParanormalNetwork/pn-catalog-bot/README.md

-# rules-bot
+# pn-catalog-bot

-The Telegram bot @roolsbot serves the python-telegram-bot group chats by announcing the rules.
+The bot to catalog Telegram groups and channels.